 The longer a page can stay in the buffer pool and be read from memory, the better the system performance.

-We recommend setting the threshold value at 300 seconds for every 4 GB of Buffer Pool (BP) memory on your server, which means the server should retain any given page in memory (after a process references the page) in the buffer pool for a minimum 5 minutes before it is flushed to disk.
-If the buffer pool is flushing pages in less than 300 seconds, there probably is a problem.
+We recommend setting the threshold value at 300 seconds for every 4 GB of Buffer Pool (BP) memory on your server.
+This means the server should retain any given page in memory (after a process references it) in the buffer pool for a minimum of 5 minutes before it is flushed to disk.
+If the buffer pool flushes pages in less than 300 seconds, there probably is a problem.

 Possible causes: